Cal State Northridge Matadors men's basketball: NCAA tournament results

+NIT results

+The Matadors have appeared in the National Invitation Tournament (NIT) once.
+Their record is 0–1.

 College Basketball Invitational (CBI) results

 The Matadors have appeared in the Division I College Basketball Invitational (CBI) once.
 Their record is 0–1.

 NCAA Division II tournament results

 The Matadors have appeared in the NCAA Division II tournament three times.
 Their combined record is 2–4.